socketwiz/wordsearch/README.md

-npm run test:server:coverage | Run the coverage tool over the backend code base npm run test:client:debug | Run the frontend test runner in debug mode npm run test:server:debug | Run the backend test runner in debug mode
+npm run test:server:coverage | Run the coverage tool over the backend code base npm run test:client:debug | Run the frontend test runner in debug mode npm run test:server:debug | Run the backend test runner in debug mode npm run server:stop | Stop the hapijs server and more importantly the process watching it

 To enable the tunnel run: